Trade-off between predictive performance and FDR control for high-dimensional Gaussian model selection: Trade-off between the PR and the FDR controls.

-Curves of Figure~\ref{estimated_PR_FDR} are generated from the \textit{toy data set} and from the simulation protocol described in Subsection~\ref{simulation_protocol}.
-For this example, we choose $\alpha=0.05$ and $\gamma = 0.1$ The interpolation of the points on the graph at bottom right of Figure~\ref{estimated_PR_FDR} could be interpreted as a ROC curve parameterized by $\Hat{m}(K)$.
-It shows that there exists some constants $K$ for which a trade-off between both theoretical FDR and PR and both empirical FDR and PR can be achieved: here for a value of $K$ between $2$ and $6$.
+Curves of Figure~\ref{estimated_PR_FDR} are generated from the \textit{toy data set} and from the simulation protocol described in Section~\ref{simulation_protocol}.
+Parameters $\alpha$ and $\gamma$ are free and are defined by the user for maximum acceptable values for FDR and PR.
+In this example, we choose $\alpha=0.05$ and $\gamma = 0.1$.
+The graph at the bottom right shows that there exists some constants $K$ for which a trade-off between both theoretical FDR and PR and both empirical FDR and PR can be achieved.
+Here, the range of $K$ values is given by the interval $[2,6]$.
 These values correspond to a selected model dimension close to $D_{m^*}$ (Figure~\ref{estimated_PR_FDR} at the bottom left).
 By applying our algorithm on this example, we get $I_1 = [3.3,10]$ and $I_2 = [2,5.8]$ and so, our proposed algorithm returns $K=3.3$.
 The evaluation of the prediction performances provided by the selected model $\Hat{m}(3.3)$ is equal to $1.14$ and we get $B(3.3,\Hat{\beta}_{\Hat{m}(4)},\Hat{\sigma}^2)=0.03$.
-This constant $K=3.3$ corresponds to a low value of both empirical predictive risk and FDR functions.
+The constant $K=3.3$ corresponds to a low value of both empirical predictive risk and FDR functions.
 Indeed, the empirical predictive risk of $\Hat{m}(3.3)$ is equal to $1.24$ and the empirical FDR of $\Hat{m}(3.3)$ is equal to $0.01$.
 To compare with the usual choice $K=2$, the empirical predictive risk of $\Hat{m}(2)$ is equal to $1.25$ and the empirical FDR of $\Hat{m}(2)$ is equal to $0.05$.
 Hence, our proposed algorithm allows to maintain the prediction performances from $\Hat{m}(2)$, reinforce the control of the FDR criterion and so gain a convenient trade-off between PR and FDR.

-In Subsection~\ref{algo_on_scenarios}, the algorithm~\ref{algo_FDR} is applied to several data sets generated from various sets of parameters and described in Table~\ref{Table_scenario}.
+In the supplementary file \cite{lacroix:hal-04625023}, the algorithm~\ref{algo_FDR} is applied to several data sets generated from various sets of parameters and described in Table~\ref{Table_scenario}.
 Each time, the hyperparameter $K$ is strictly larger than the commonly used constant $2$ and provides a low value of FDR while maintaining the prediction performances given by $\Hat{m}(2)$.